chris434r/Countries-Visted-Django-App/README.md

 In this app the user can click on the map or search for the country in a search box.

-On selecting the country, the corresponding flag is shown on a side panel, which is using the Country Flags API: https://www.countryflags.io/
+On selecting the country, the country visted is displayed in green symbology and the corresponding flag is shown on a side panel, which is using the Country Flags API: https://www.countryflags.io/